olehau/serverscripts/README.md

 ## resque.sh
 Used upon dooms day.
 This will install all my dependencies from a clean Debian Stretch environment, mount my backup hard drive and transfer all configuration files.

+## backupjobs.sh
+Used to back up MariaDB, MongoDB, PGSQL, Email accounts, server configuration files and statics to a backup disk.